jason-fox/fox.jason.open-graph/README.md

 <a href="https://www.dita-ot.org"><img src="https://www.dita-ot.org/images/dita-ot-logo.svg" align="right" height="55"></a>

-The DITA-OT open-graph Plug-in  is a file reader for the DITA Open Toolkit.
+The DITA-OT open-graph Plug-in is a plugin for the DITA Open Toolkit.

 -   Full installation instructions for downloading DITA-OT can be found [here](https://www.dita-ot.org/4.0/topics/installing-client.html).